 Cirrhosis is a chronic disease characterized by replacement of healthy liver tissue with diffuse fibrosis that disrupts the structure and function of the liver.
-The fibrosis alters liver structure and vasculature, impairing blood and lymph flow and resulting in hepatic insufficiency and hypertension in the portal vein.
-After years of liver inflammation, it will gradually lose its ability to function well, which can lead to a serious problem in other parts of the body.
+The fibrosis alters the liver structure and vasculature, impairing blood and lymph flow and resulting in hepatic insufficiency and hypertension in the portal vein.
+After years of liver inflammation, it will gradually lose its ability to function well, which can lead to serious problems in other parts of the body.

 The three classifications of Cirrhosis

 - Alcoholic Cirrhosis -scar tissue characteristically surrounds the portal areas.
 This is the most prevalent type that caused by a long history of chronic alcoholism

 - Postnecrotic cirrhosis-consist broad bands of scar tissue and results from previous acute viral hepatitis or drug-induced massive hepatic necrosis.

 - Biliary cirrhosis-consist of scarring of the liver around the bile ducts.
 This type of Cirrhosis usually results from chronic biliary obstruction and infection(cholangitis).
 It is much less common than the other two classifications of Cirrhosis.

 The various causes of Cirrhosis are a combination of alcohol, hepatitis C, or both.
 People with Cirrhosis are typically not caused by trauma to the liver or other acute or short-term causes of damage.
 Usually, years of prolonged injury are required to cause the disease.

 - Chronic alcoholism-The amount of alcohol intake is broken down acts as a toxin, leading to inflammation.
 With prolonged use, scar tissue develops, and the liver is unable to function properly.

 - Viral or Autoimmune hepatitis-This disease appears to be caused by the immune system and inflammatory responses by attacking the liver and causing damage, and eventually scarring of the liver tissues.